aminrj/aminrj.github.io/_posts/ai-security-threat-modeling-production.md

 If you are deciding whether your AI project is safe to ship to production, this article gives you:

 - **The 5 frameworks that actually matter** in 2026 (MAESTRO, STRIDE-AI, NIST AI RMF, MITRE ATLAS, ISO 42001) and when to use each
-- **A 7-phase methodology** for assessing AI projects before production — adapted from Microsoft's red team practice, Optiv's MAESTRO consulting work, and what works in the lab
+- **A 7-phase methodology** for assessing AI projects before production — adapted from Microsoft's red team practice, CSA's MAESTRO framework, and what works in production
 - **What deliverables look like** at the end of a real AI threat modeling exercise — the artifacts, not the theory
 - **How the Big Four consultancies (Deloitte, KPMG, EY, PwC) actually run these engagements** — their differentiators, costs, and what they produce
 - **A complete pre-production checklist** mapping OWASP LLM Top 10 + OWASP Agentic Top 10 controls to team ownership